shuaiOKshuai/SOLT-GNN/README.md

 Each dataset XXX only contains one file, named as XXX.txt.
 Note that, in each dataset, we have a number of graphs.
 In particular, for each XXX.txt,

 - The first line only has one column, which is the number of graphs (marked as N) contained in this dataset; and the following part of this XXX.txt file is the data of each graph, including a total of N graphs.
 - In the data of each graph, the first line has two columns, which denote the number of nodes (marked as n) in this graph and the label of this graph, respectively.
-Following this line, there are n lines, with the i-th line corresponding to the information of node i in this graph.
+Following this line, there are n lines, with the i-th line corresponding to the information of node i in this graph (index i starts from 0).
 In each of these n lines (n nodes), the first column is the node label, the second column is the number of its neighbors (marked as m), and the following m columns correspond to the indeces (ids) of its neighbors.
 - Therefore, each graph has n+1 lines.